 Those parts of the Research and Cultural Collections that are housed within teaching rooms and departments are open to the public by appointment only.
 However, in order to give access to everyone around the world, the majority of the Collections are available to view on our online database and blog.
 There are also a number of campus culture trails including a Sculpture, Blue Plaque and Eduardo Paolozzi trail.
 We also offer guided tours and ‘behind the scenes’ talks to give you a unique perspective often not seen by the public.

-Discover more at the Research and Cultural Collections website.
+Discover more about the University's Research and Cultural Collections